terryg/resume/README.md

 - Director, Global Digital Product Development `Jun14-present`

 Managed interdisciplinary team of five (5) direct reports.
 Collaborated with colleagues from Marketing & Communications, Operations, QA/RA, Customer Service, and Sales organizations.
-Responsible for defining and delivering software-based products to support and expand upon DENTSPLY Implant’s CAD/CAM restorative solutions.
+Responsible for defining and delivering software-based products to support and expand upon DENTSPLY Implants' CAD/CAM restorative solutions.
 Responsible for assembling cross-functional teams, planning, and scheduling projects.
 Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
 Project hand-off to Marketing for commercialization including end-user, support, and training materials.
 Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
 Reported to VP of Development.

+On-boarded one (1) new hire.

+Authored strategy white paper for connectivity to data acquisition devices and networks in the dental industry.
+Strategy adopted by $75M global business experiencing double-digit growth.

-Completed final phases of project to connect business partner's data acquisition network with DENTSPLY Implants' centralized design & manufacturing facilities.
-Managed relationship with business partner, managed cross-functional team that implemented the project, negotiated with other functions for resources.
-Project completion resulted in Marketing Launch at the year's premier implantology forum & trade show.
+Intitiated and completed project to connect business partner's intraoral scanning systems with DENTSPLY Implants' centralized design & manufacturing facilities.
+Managed relationship with business partners, managed cross-functional team that implemented the project, negotiated with other functions for resources.
+Project completion resulted in Marketing Launch at the premier implantology forum & trade show in Europe.

+Initiated and completed project to connect 3rd major dental CAD system with DENTSPLY Implants.
+Project completion resulted in Marketing Launch at the largest trade show for dental laboratories in North America.

+Delivered product enhancements to support 100% growth in yearly unit volume for innovative digital product.

 - Manager, Global Digital Product Development `Aug11-May14`